 - Communicating your findings to colleagues and leaders in the field

 - Funding your research

-Self-paced online videos and course work over 4 months
+Self-paced online videos and course work over four months.

 MPH, MD, PhD, DMD, or equivalent

 - Non-CTSA member: $500.00

 - CTSA member: $375.00

 - Additional 10% off for nurses and Allied Health Professionals (can be combined with other discounts)

 - Countries with GNI below $13,000

 The Harvard Catalyst Education Program is accredited by the Massachusetts Medical Society to provide continuing medical education for physicians.